ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 One of my friends has said that originally he used to get around 30 miles range out of the battery, but after a year of daily commuting, this has now dropped back to around 20 miles.
 This is not unusual for a lithium battery and replacements are available from Gtech customer services.

-I have ridden one of these around my area in Cornwall, and I can say that it’s definitely not suitable for steep hills, unless you really stomp on the pedals.
+I have ridden one of these around my area in Cornwall, and I can say that it’s not suitable for steep hills, unless you stomp on the pedals.
 If you’re riding on fairly flat terrain or moderate hills then it’s a breeze to ride.

-The motor is smooth, the Gates belt drive is silent.
+The motor is smooth, and the Gates belt drive is silent.
 And if you don’t need the electric assist, you can ride it just like a normal bike, without really noticing the extra weight.

 Not everyone wants a heavy e-bike with loads of gears.
 Most of the electric hybrid bikes available at this price weigh 20kg or over, the Gtech comes in at a svelte 16kg!